jiangtt18/Fitness/README.md

 ## Notes
-This is purely frontend project (no backend and database)
+This is a purely frontend project (no backend and database)

 ## Future directions
 - Reuse LogTable component to build Excise logs and dynamically update `Burned extra with exercise` in `Calorie today` section.
-- Use third party API, such as https://www.nutritionix.com/natural-demo, to support add items.
+- Use third party API, such as https://www.nutritionix.com/natural-demo, to support adding items.
-- Replace React Bootstrap table with Ag-Grid to support more flexible table editing, such as in-cell editing and multi-select for deletions.
+- Replace React Bootstrap table with Ag-Grid to support more flexible table editing, such as in-cell editing and multi-select for deletion.
 - Insert a calendar in `Calorie today` section once backend and database are built.
-Clicking on different date can query nutrition logs per day from database.
+Clicking on different dates can query nutrition logs per day from database.
 - Build more validations and enhance UI for `Add Item Form`.
 Currently the form requires food name and calories and validates numeric values.